shadden/celmech/docs/secular.rst

 There are two shortcomings of the Laplace-Lagrange secular theory that can generally explain differences between analytic predictions and N-body integration results:

-(1) truncation of the equations of motion to leading order in inclination and eccentricity may not be sufficient and (2) period ratios near a mean motion commensurability can invalidate the secular averaging approximation and
+        (1) Truncating the equations of motion at leading order in inclination and eccentricity may not be sufficient (2) Period ratios near a mean motion commensurability can invalidate the secular averaging approximation

 We'll describe options for addressing both of these issues with ``celmech`` below.

 .. _secular-nonlinear: